 If you have mutual friends with your co-parent, consider not seeing this group of people, at least for a while.
 You may even tell your friends about why you are taking a step back from their social group.

 If social media has caused issues in the past, block your co-parent's accounts or consider disabling your profiles for some time.
 By not creating an opportunity for your co-parent to stalk you on social media, you are creating boundaries for what your co-parent knows about your personal life.
 Maintaining these boundaries will allow you to better control the details that your co-parent knows about your personal life which can protect you in many ways.

 Watch Out For Pitfalls

-Another is that you might find your high conflict co-parent trying to entice you into conflict by pushing your emotional buttons, or they may even go as far as to harass you either directly or indirectly.
+You might find your high conflict co-parent trying to entice you into conflict by pushing your emotional buttons, or they may even go as far as to harass you either directly or indirectly.
 This might include sending mean messages to you online or spreading rumors about you.
-Because of this, dedicate yourself to setting a boundary that prevents you from falling into these pitfalls of conflict.
+Because of this, dedicate yourself to set a boundary that prevents you from falling into these pitfalls of conflict.

 Talk to Someone

 Getting through a divorce or separation with a high conflict partner isn't something you can easily do on your own.
 While you are setting boundaries to protect yourself from the other parent, don't set limits that prevent you from getting the help you need.

 Talk to close friends and family members with whom you trust enough to vent your emotions.
 Also, don't hesitate to talk with a professional such as a counselor or therapist.
 These individuals are trained to help you work through your feelings and maintain your emotional health in situations like this.
 Counseling or therapy sessions can help you break through the emotional boundaries that may be keeping you from reaching your full potential during this new phase of your life.